TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video BSG's Nicki Clyne Takes You Inside NY Comic C ...
+BSG's Nicki Clyne Takes You Inside NY Comic Con

+Battlestar's Nicki Clyne is the new host of BlastrTV!
+Geek out as she gives you an inside look at New York Comic Con 2013 with some special guest appearances.

-Syfy Video Face Off - Sneak Peek - Dark Magic Face Off - Sneak Peek - Dark Magic
+Face Off - Sneak Peek - Dark Magic Face Off - Sneak Peek - Dark Magic

 Catch a sneak peek of Face Off's next episode, Tuesdays at 9/8c.